rbowsley/lamplighthelp/source/51-3-2_Creating_a_Referral.markdown

    You can go to any profile and see the table showing {{referral}}s they have been involved in in the same way.
 So for example, you can also go to the {{referral}} tab in an {{org}}’s profile and see all of the {{referral}}s relating to them.

-   Before you watch the next video, why not create at least one {{referral}} in, and one {{referra}}l out, either in your own system or our test one?
+   Before you watch the next video, why not create at least one {{referral}} in, and one {{referral}} out, either in your own system or our test one?
 You can pause the video and take a moment to try this.
 See the next group of videos to learn about {{work}} records in {{Lamplight}}.

 ##### No Manual